hedi0/Smart_Irrigation_ThingSpeak/README.md

 ### Testing Requirements
 *   All new features should include basic unit tests or demonstrate successful functionality through manual testing.
-*   Bug fixes should include a test case that reproduces the bug and ver
+*   Bug fixes should include a test case that reproduces the bug